Rachel0619/VanTrails/README.md

 #### Gradio Interface

-You can also interact with this RAG system by running the Gradio interface.
+You can also interact with this RAG system by Gradio.

 Navigate to local URL `http://127.0.0.1:7860` and ask questions.

-## Developer Guide

-### Ingestion

-You may want to rerun the data ingestion pipeline to reproduce the entire project.
-Here are the steps that you should follow:

-**TBD**

 ## Key Features